Diviya18dharsani/Diviya18dharsani/README.md

 - 👋 Hi, I’m @Diviya18dharsani
-- 👀 I’m interested in java programming and SQL as it makes me feel active and motivated
+- 👀 I’m interested in SQL as it makes me feel active and motivated.
 - 🌱 I’m currently pursuing BSc degree and is very keen in learning new things daily.
+- I have created repository for python,java and C programming

 <!---